ArcadeHustle/WatermelonPapriumDump/README.md

 ```

 ## Further exposure of the fake Datenmeister DT128M16VA1LT
-In an amazing feat of false advertising, Gwneal Godde completely manufactured from thin air, the concept that he'd created a new SoC.
+In an amazing feat of false advertising, Gwénaël Godde completely manufactured from thin air, the concept that he'd created a new SoC.
 The DT128M16VA1LT is supposedly a "custom" chip made by [Daten Semiconductor](https://web.archive.org/web/20190706065046/http://datensemi.com/), that is really just a bunch of commodity parts covered in black [epoxy glob top encapsulant](https://www.youtube.com/watch?v=dRsl4c6NM8U).
 Never mind that it has been proven that ["Datenmeister DT128M16VA1LT chipset is fake"](https://papriumfiasco.wordpress.com/tag/datenmeister/), or that the website of the company that "makes" it, was originally registered to Fonzie.<br>
 <img src="https://github.com/ArcadeHustle/WatermelonPapriumDump/blob/main/datenwhois.png">
 <br>